AshaenM/ashaen_focusbear_intern_repo/design-critique-reflection.md

 - Keep sessions time-boxed to avoid fatigue
 - Foster a safe, supportive environment where everyone feels heard
 - Follow up with actionable next steps after the session

+## Personal Story: Receiving Critique That Challenged My Assumptions

+Last year, I had to develop a simple archery scoring system on a website.
+I put in a lot of effort in choosing multiple colours for each number and other buttons that would outline's its effect on the score.
+For example, I put numbers 1,2,3,4 to be different shades of red to signify low scores.
+I showed this to my tutor and she said there was too many different colours on the page although a lot of them were similar.

+At first, I felt defensive.
+I had put a lot of thought into the design.
+But instead of reacting, I asked her to give a suggestion and she said to have consisten colours for all numbers regardless of the effect it has.

+I ended up following her advice and in the end, I liked the page more than earlier as it looked more professional.